Future Policy Approximation for Offline Reinforcement Learning in LLM Reasoning: Experiment Details

 \subsection{Training Details}

-We conduct all training under a single node with four NVIDIA A100 80GB GPUs.
-Since the learning rate plays an important role in preference learning, we conduct a comprehensive search.
-We use a learning rate of $3\times10^{-6}$ for DPO and its variants, and $5\times10^{-6}$ for KTO and SimPER.
-The Supervised Fine-Tuning (SFT) phase uses a standard, higher learning rate of $5\times10^{-5}$.
+We conduct all training on a single node with two NVIDIA H200 148GB GPUs.
+Since the learning rate plays an important role in post-training, we conduct a comprehensive search.
+We use a learning rate of $5\times10^{-6}$ for Qwen3-4B-Base, Qwen2.5-Math-7B, and $3\times10^{-6}$ for Llama-3.2-3B-Instruct.
+The Supervised Fine-Tuning (SFT) phase uses a standard, higher learning rate of $2\times10^{-5}$.
 We employ early stopping based on the performance of the validation set.

-For algorithm-specific parameters, we follow the settings from previous work where possible.
-The DPO hyperparameter $\beta$ is set to 0.1, following \citep{pang2024iterativeRPO, jiao-etal-2024-learning}.
-The RPO hyperparameter $\alpha$ is set to 1, as recommended by its authors \citep{pang2024iterativeRPO}.
-Similarly, the DPOP hyperparameter $\lambda_{\text{DPOP}}$ is set to 50 \citep{pal2024smaug}.
-Following the original KTO paper \citep{Ethayarajh2024KTO}, its $\beta$ is also set to 0.1.
-Additionally, since our dataset contains a balanced number of preferred and dispreferred samples, the KTO loss weights are set to $\lambda_w = \lambda_l = 1$.
-For FPA, after exploration, we found that the DeepSeekMath-7B benefits from a larger extrapolation $\lambda$, thus we use 5.
+Table~\ref{tab:general_params} further details hyperparameters.